 This is the Nation's first urban Job Corps Center, located at Tongue Point near Astoria, Oregon.

-This is the Nation's first urban Job Corps Center, located at Tongue Point near Astoria, Oregon.
+Background: This is the Nation's first urban Job Corps Center, located at Tongue Point near Astoria, Oregon.
 Within the next few weeks, more than 1200 boys will arrive here, seeking the most important economic opportunity of their young lives.

 They will come from nearly every state in the union, after applying through the Job Corps in Washington.
 As they meet their counsellors and advisers for the first time, their stories and background will be essentially the same: They're high school drop-outs, 16 to 21 years of age, unskilled, unemployed, without a trade, but most important, with a sincere desire to become productive members of our economic society.